bootladder/guitar-tab-music-combiner/README.md

 * It writes over the original image and you keep going
 * When finished, you download the image with all the changes.

+# Usage
+`docker-compose up` should do the trick

 ## TODO ##

--- Monophonic only, ie. no chords.
+* Monophonic only, ie. no chords.
 1 note at a time.
--- Half Notes and Whole Notes don't work
+* Half Notes and Whole Notes don't work
--- Double Digit numbers in tabs don't work
+* Double Digit numbers in tabs don't work
--- Only works on fully cropped images ie. with no noise above and below the staff.
+* Only works on fully cropped images ie. with no noise above and below the staff.
--- Only works with completely horizontal staff lines -- Single digit tabs only.  ie. Frets 10 and above will not be recognized
+* Only works with completely horizontal staff lines
+* Single digit tabs only.  ie. Frets 10 and above will not be recognized

 # Convert pdf to image
 **so you can rip pages out of pdfs to feed into this**